ayadewantis/Data-Analyst-Portfolio/README.md

 Email: [dewantiaya@gmail.com]

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Business Intelligence related topics.

+# Portfolio Project

+In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

+##  Business Intelligence - Sales Performance and Customer Segmentation Analysis

+### Code: